ashtonw7/writing-with-no-purpose/posts/godfathers.md

 But the thing is, there are a lot of things a godfather won’t do.
 At the end of the day, it’s mostly on you to raise the kid.
 So I think it’s a good idea to give your kids lots of godfathers.
 If you play your cards right, you’ll barely have to do anything.
 You can focus on all the benefits of having a kid, like the tax breaks and free birthday desserts at restaurants.
 And you won’t have to deal with any of the hard things, like teaching the kid to read or how to drive you home from the bar.

 To get a bunch of godfathers, you’re going to have to branch out.
 I’d recommend Greek mythology.
 There are a lot of gods there.
-Here’s a list of some good Greek godsfathers you can give your child to make your life a breeze.
+Here’s a list of some good Greek godfathers you can give your child to make your life a breeze.

 —